LTDK

 Now

-Other projects I got involved:
+Other projects I was involved in:

-• Re-designed the sequential recommendation algorithm.
+- Re-designed the sequential recommendation algorithm.

 Past